South American Rugby Championship

 The South American Rugby Championship refers to the continental rugby union championships for South America, organized by Sudamérica Rugby.
 The current name of the championships is South American Six Nations, implemented in 2018.
-Throughout history, South American Championships have also existed for lower divisions of the rugby union championships, as well as youth and women tournaments, and editions for rugby sevens.
+South American championships have also existed for lower divisions of the rugby union championships, as well as youth and women tournaments, and editions for rugby sevens.

 History

 The South American Rugby Championship is a round-robin tournament, with each team playing each other once at a designated host stadium.
 The top level championship for men's rugby union, disputed annually, has received a number of different titles in history.
 It began in 1951 as Sudamericano de Rugby, which lasted until 1998.
 From 1951 to 1998, only Argentina, Chile and Uruguay were the core teams in the tournament.
 They competed alongside occasional additions of Brazil, Paraguay and Peru, with the winner being decided on which team finishes with the most table points.

 In 2000, a second division was added, which meant the bottom placed team of the A division had a play-off match with the top placed team of the B division, although this did not apply to every tournament due to the Rugby World Cup qualification formats.
-In 2012, a third Division was added, which meant up until 2014, the bottom placed team of the B division would play a play-off match against the top placed C Division team.
+In 2012, a third Division was added, which meant that until 2014, the bottom placed team of the B division would play a play-off match against the top placed C Division team.
 Although like A and B, this did not apply to every tournament due to the Rugby World Cup qualification format.